-Santa Monica, California, is a famous beach destination and a popular weekend getaway from Los Angeles.
+Santa Monica is a famous beach destination and a popular weekend getaway from Los Angeles.
 The city is home to the iconic Santa Monica Pier, the Museum of Flying, the Hippodrome and other attractions.
 Stroll along the Third Street Promenade to browse shops and have lunch or dinner at one of the restaurants.
-Here are the best things to do in Santa Monica, California.
-Photo: Andrew Bayda/Fotolia
+Stay at one of the luxury hotels or check into an affordable hostel on your California weekend getaway or day trip.
+Here are the best things to do in Santa Monica.

 An iconic destination in Santa Monica, the picturesque pier is a well loved and celebrated landmark.
 The 100-year-old structure is a pivotal component of the Santa Monica’s history, and provides a distinct and well-known seaside recreational spot for both visitors and locals.

 The pier is host to a variety of attractions, ranging from small shops and cafes to vast music festivals stretching across the deck.
 If you are wondering what to do in Santa Monica, California today, this is a great place to start exploring.

 Two of the main attractions on the Pier are Pacific Park, an amusement park complete with multicolored rollercoasters and vibrant rides, and the Aquarium, located underneath the Pier.
 It regarded as one of the most superior aquariums in the nation.

 2. Santa Monica Beach